Rugged Shores and Sheltered Routes

 Explore Northern Passages

-Hartley Bay (Kulkayu) sits near the wide entrance to Kitimat Arm, a.k.a.
-Douglas Channel.
-The settlement is the home community of the Gitga’at First Nation.
+Hartley Bay (Kulkayu) sits near the wide entrance to Douglas Channel.
+The community is on the main route to Alaska and pretty much a necessary stop.
+This is the home of the Gitga’at First Nation, which means “People of the Cane.”
+The Gitga’at are members of the Tsimshian nation..
 It is a welcome stop for fuel and land rest.
 Hartley Bay Fuels and Marina sells marine gas and diesel and provides moorage for about 40 boats, although availability is very limited, as are food and other necessities.
+Coghlan Anchorage is an alternative to mooring in Hartley Bay.
+It is southwest via Stewart Narrows (53 23.9 N 129 17.0 W), tucked behind Promise Island, with mooring buoys.

 Unforgettable sights.
 Head north in the early summer to the beautiful mouth of the Work Channel, just north of Prince Rupert.
 Drop your line for a chance at catching a giant Skeena River Chinook, and keep your eyes open to catch a glimpse of the incredible “bubble nets” created by Humpback Whales to help them trap and catch fish themselves.